Pppp1116/content-license-policy/README.md

   - Invite link: `https://discord.gg/avxB63dY2T`

 - **Content**:
-  Any text, code, configuration, registry keys, values, comments, documentation, images, files, or other material created or shared by the Owner or within the Project / Official Discord, whether past, present, or future, and in any format or medium (including archives, screenshots, exports, and forks).
+  Any text, code, configuration, registry keys, values, comments, documentation, images, files, or other material created or shared by the Owner or within the Project / Official Discord, whether past, present, or future, and in any format or medium (including archives, screenshots, exports, and forks), to the extent it is protected by copyright or related rights (including curated compilations).
-  The Content is protected by copyright and related rights, and may also be protected by database, trade secret, and other intellectual property or proprietary rights under applicable law.
+  For clarity, ideas, facts, and general methods are not owned; however, the specific expression, selection, arrangement, and compilation of materials may be protected.

 - **Owner Content**:
   Content originally created, curated, or expressly published by the Owner.